 I had just emerged from a dressing room in a small boutique in Tuscany when the sales assistant squealed, “This dress looks so good on you.
 I wish I lived in a city where this bravery was allowed.”

-By bravery, she didn’t just mean wearing a short, formfitting dress whose fabric was slightly draped at the sides, which gave it the sultry appearance of something out of a late-1940s comic strip.
+By "bravery," she didn’t just mean wearing a short, form-fitting dress with fabric slightly draped at the sides, which gave it the sultry appearance of something out of a late-1940s comic strip.
 She, unfortunately, meant having the audacity to wear that type of garment as a woman who was not stick-thin.

 At first, I felt a disconnect: I had been wearing hip-hugging, high-waisted jeans for years, and nobody had ever praised my bravery.
 Then it dawned on me: For the past three years, I’ve lived in the U.S., but in my native Italy, beauty standards are different.

 Let’s just say that my body doesn’t earn the same type of praise in Italy.

-While big breasts drive admiration from friends (and maybe a sleazy look from passers-by), a bigger bottom will always be receive a crass joke, eliciting remarks such as “We should put you on the meat slicer.”
+While big breasts drive admiration from friends (and maybe a sleazy look from passers-by), a bigger bottom will always receive a crass joke, eliciting remarks like “We should put you on the meat slicer.”

 Whatever Italian magazine you open, whether it be general interest, fashion, or a random lifestyle publication, you're likely to find ads and service pieces focusing on thigh- and butt-slimming lotions (“Lose up to 5 cm!!!”) right next to chest-plumping products that promise your boobs will go up one cup size in a month.

 A couple of years ago, an Italian influencer who had recently lost a lot of weight launched a “motivational” campaign on Instagram and Twitter called #civediamoaluglio (#seeyouinjuly) to encourage her followers to work on their problem areas.
 The participants verbally chastised each other if they were giving up along the way.
-A tweet that read “I found a Lindor praline in my pocket, I feel like Rose clutching the Heart of the Ocean” received the reply “Good.
+A tweet that read “I found a Lind[t] praline in my pocket, I feel like Rose clutching the Heart of the Ocean” received the reply “Good.
 Now throw it away, just like she did.”